 If you own a construction firm you are directly responsible for the safety and well-being of your workforce.
 Should a member of your team suffer illness or injury in extreme heat, they could hold you responsible and seek financial compensation in the form of employers’ liability claims under your Construction Insurance policy.

 Awareness and Information

 Working outdoors is an obvious hazard for any construction role and there is a general expectation that employees will need to work in hot conditions.
-However, it is important that firms provide adequate support and training to assist workers and reduce risk of ill-health.
+However, firms must provide adequate support and training to assist workers and reduce the risk of ill-health.

 Access to water, shaded break areas and general information and awareness training will help you manage and document your risk effectively.

 The following tips may help you to develop heat awareness training for your workforce: